 By the author’s own admission, each of these are quite crude models of an actual wash shuffle, and do not come close to being functionally realistic in terms of what actually happens during a wash shuffle.
 Their purpose was to be starting points for demonstrating particular mathematical properties such as theoretical mixing times and strong stationary times.
-Conversely, in the present work, our aim is to demonstrate the resulting impact of the wash shuffle on the play of Texas Hold’em via Monte Carlo simulation, and thus we are less restricted to simple models that are mathematically tractable and are only restricted by the complexity of simulation code that we wish to write.
-Thus, we will not directly consider any of these models described above, and instead formulate our own.
+Conversely, in the present work, our aim is to demonstrate the resulting impact of the wash shuffle on the play of Texas Hold’em via Monte Carlo simulation, and thus we are less restricted to models that are mathematically tractable and are only restricted by the complexity of simulation code that we wish to write.
+We do, however, consider the above shuffling processes in one set of our simulations for the purpose of comparison (see Results section).

 Methodology